yaniv691/twitter-followers/README.md

 # Twitter Followers

-Simple application that shows a list of followers for a requested Twitter user
+Simple application that shows a list of followers for a requested Twitter user.

 ## Getting Started